Reinventing Cultural Heritage

 A joint international conference of the University of Tehran and the School for Advanced Studies in the Social Sciences (EHESS, Paris, Fr)

-With the support of the Anthropological Society of Iran (ASI), Institute of Archeology (University of Tehran), Center for Tourism Studies (University of Tehran), and Research Institute of Cultural Heritage and Tourism (Ministry of Cultural Heritage and Tourism)
+With the support of the Anthropological Society of Iran (ASI), Institute of Archeology (University of Tehran), Center for Tourism Studies (University of Tehran), Research Institute of Cultural Heritage and Tourism (Ministry of Cultural Heritage and Tourism), and the French Institute for Research in Iran (IFRI)

 This international conference gathers a multidisciplinary team composed of anthropologists, historians, linguists, and archaeologists to study cultural heritage as an object through various methodological approaches and from case studies mainly, but not exclusively, questioning the Iranian domain.
 It is a scientific contribution in the MOU frame signed in November 2017 between the EHESS and the University of Tehran.
 This international conference's transdisciplinary approach will also seek the consideration of multiple scales, from local to global spectrum.